 While reducing silver eel mortality, trap-and-transport is a relatively expensive way to reduce the eel mortality caused by restocking eels above barriers in the first place, as part of the "compensation obligations".
-The 2021 Swedish national report states that natural eel recruitment (not assisted upstream migration) has been far less impacted by hydropower, since the eels could not climb the hydropower dams (Dekker et al., 2021) - i.e., there would be few eels above the dams if we didn't put them there.
+The 2021 Swedish national report states that natural eel recruitment (not assisted upstream migration) has been far less impacted by hydropower, since the eels could not climb the hydropower dams (Dekker et al., 2021) - i.e., there would be much fewer eels above the dams without restocking or assisted upstream migration.